Teamwork/github-sync/README.md

 ```

 ## Usage
-When creating a new PR, write in the description of the PR the URL of the task and the action will automatically add a comment directly in the task.
+When creating a new PR, write in the description of the PR the URL of the task.
+The action will automatically add a comment in the task.

 ## Contributing
 * Open a PR: https://github.com/miguelbemartin/teamwork-github/pulls